emmabdean/emmabdean.github.io/research.md

 <br><br>

 <H3>Publications on the Pharmaceutical Industry </H3>

+<b>Dean, E.B.</b> , Pierre, R. Carter, S., and Bond, A. "The Role of Supply Chain Intermediaries in Steering Hospital Product Choice: Group Purchasing Organizations and Biosimilars." <i>Forthcoming at Health Affairs Scholar.</i>

 Bond, A.,  <b>Dean, E.B.</b>, and Desai, S. “<a href="https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2022.00812">The Role of Financial Incentives in Biosimilar Uptake in Medicare: Evidence from the 340B Program</a>."
 Health Affairs, 2023, 42 (5), 632-641.